 Build on your qualifications and experience to enter the rapidly growing tourism and events sectors with the Graduate Certificate of Tourism and Destination Management.

 You'll gain specific insight into tourism and event policy development, build professional networks and build your capability to become a future tourism industry leader.

 The course has four specialised tourism management units that focus on addressing contemporary and emerging issues and challenges faced by destinations internationally.

 Embedded within an established suite of business programs, including Victoria University’s internationally awarded MBA, you'll be prepared to professionally engage with industry issues within the visitor economy.
-You'll also have the opportunity to continue further study with the Master of Tourism and Destination Management.
+You'll also have the opportunity to continue further study with the Master of Tourism, Hospitality and Events Management.